-During six line sets bird-scaring lines performed well with no tangles occurring and no dead birds returned.
+During eight line sets bird-scaring lines performed well with no tangles occurring and no dead birds returned.
 Bird abundance was low (less than 10 within 200 m of the vessel), and most hooks were set at night.
-However, for two sets started before dusk five to ten black petrels were present and were only observed settling on the water behind the aerial section of the bird-scaring line.
+However, for two sets started before dusk on the pelagic longliner five to ten black petrels were present and were only observed settling on the water behind the aerial section of the bird-scaring line.
 Poor weather conditions including large swells resulted in considerable changes in aerial extent as waves overtook the vessel.
 This increased movement of the bird-scaring line, changing the position where it entered the water.
 Unpredictable movement of the aerial section appeared to help deter birds.

 Observer trips covered a further 20 pelagic longline sets with unweighted gear resulting in two dead petrels returned, and 12 pelagic sets with weighted gear and no birds returned dead.
+Forty-four bluenose sets on two vessels were observed with no birds returned dead.